The Divorce Process in New York State

 High-Conflict Divorce Process: Is Negotiation or Litigation Best?

 Due to the high cost of a trial, all divorcing couples should try to resolve their conflicts through negotiation, if possible.
-Although most high-conflict cases start out with litigation, most of them can be resolved through skillful negotiation once the discovery process is complete, as long as the parties and their attorneys are satisfied that they have all of the information necessary to effectively negotiate a settlement.
+Although most high-conflict cases start out with litigation, most of them can be resolved through skillful negotiation once the discovery process is complete, as long as the parties and their divorce attorneys are satisfied that they have all of the information necessary to effectively negotiate a divorce settlement.

 If you are unable to settle, you subject yourself to a court’s determination.
 The judge, who may not know or understand your family’s unique needs, will decide your and your spouse’s respective rights and obligations.
 Many times, neither spouse is entirely happy with the judge’s ruling.

 Of course, there can be times when one or more issues warrant the expense of a trial.
 That is usually when the amount in dispute justifies the expense of a trial, and both the party and his/her lawyer believe that they have a good likelihood of success.
-In many instances, experienced divorce litigators can streamline the trial process, and related expense, by resolving the resolvable issues and limiting the trial to only the unresolvable issues.
+In many instances, experienced New York divorce litigators can streamline the trial process, and related expense, by resolving the resolvable issues and limiting the trial to only the unresolvable issues.